SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 ## Our Solution: sPARcRNA_Viz

 To address this challenge, we present **sPARcRNA_Viz**, an scRNA-seq visualization tool for potential entry alongside Transcriptomic_oSPARC.
 In incorporating flexible parameters, interactivity, and an additional DEA metric, sPARcRNA_Viz will complement Transcriptomic_oSPARC as part of a growing SPARC gene expression toolkit.
+This was Codeathon team's first-ever attempt at putting this together.

 # Using sPARcRNA_Viz